MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-virtual-entity-faq.md

 Yes.
 The virtual entities are all generated in the Dynamics 365 HR Virtual Entities solution, which is API-managed.
 The items in the solution change as you make entities visible or hidden.
 However, the solution is still a managed solution that you can take dependency on.
 The schema and contract for each entity is maintained.
 The standard ALM flow just takes a standard reference to a virtual entity from this solution with the ISV solution's **Add existing** option.
 Missing dependency of the solution will be checked when the solution is imported.
 During import, if a specified virtual entity doesn't yet exist, the virtual entity is automatically made visible.

-### Which entities from Human Resources do users see in the catalog in Common Data Service?
+### Which entities from Human Resources do users see in the catalog in Dataverse?

 Generally, users see all entities where **IsPublic** is set to **Yes**.
 These entities are the same entities that are currently visible in Open Data Protocol (OData).